-• On every Cloudera Manager Agent host, configure the Cloudera Manager Agent to point to the Cloudera Manager Server by setting the following properties in the tarball_root/etc/cloudera-scm-agent/config.ini configuration file:
+On every Cloudera Manager Agent host, configure the Cloudera Manager Agent to point to the Cloudera Manager Server.
+Use the CMF_DEFAULTS environment variable in the environment of the user who is running Cloudera Manager Server and Agent.
+In \$CMF_DEFAULTS/cloudera-scm-agent/config.ini, set the following environment variables: